-- To make the student learn an object oriented way of solving problems. - Learn how to implement some useful data structures. - Understand the effect of data structures on an algorithm's complexity. - To develop skills to design and analyze simple linear data structures - To Strengthen the ability to identify and apply the suitable data structure for the given real world problem - ❖ To Gain knowledge in practical applications of data structures
+- \ To make the student learn an object oriented way of solving problems. - Learn how to implement some useful data structures. - Understand the effect of data structures on an algorithm's complexity. - To develop skills to design and analyze simple linear data structures - To Strengthen the ability to identify and apply the suitable data structure for the given real world problem - \ To Gain knowledge in practical applications of data structures

-- Basic ability to analyze algorithms and to determine algorithm correctness and time efficiency class. - Design, write, execute, and debug programs in C++. - ❖ At the end of this lab session, the student will - Be able to design and analyze the time and space efficiency of the data structure - Be capable to identity the appropriate data structure for given problem - Have practical knowledge on the application of data structures
+- Solution to determine algorithm correctness and time efficiency class. - ♦ Design, write, execute, and debug programs in C++. - ✤ At the end of this lab session, the student will - Be able to design and analyze the time and space efficiency of the data structure - Be capable to identity the appropriate data structure for given problem - Have practical knowledge on the application of data structures